rogerbinns/apsw/README.rst

 =====

 APSW is a Python wrapper for the `SQLite <https://sqlite.org/>`__ embedded relational database engine.
-It focuses on being a minimal layer over SQLite attempting to translate the complete SQLite C API into Python.
+It focuses translating between the complete SQLite C API and Python's C API.
 It is recommended to use the builtin `sqlite3 module
 <https://docs.python.org/3/library/sqlite3.html>`__, unless you want
 SQLite specific functionality.
 The `documentation
 <https://rogerbinns.github.io/apsw/pysqlite.html>`__ has a section on
 the differences between APSW and sqlite3.
-APSW supports CPython 3.7
+APSW supports CPython 3.6
 onwards:

   A `release